xerosanyam/Hashing/README.md

 Hi !
 I study in International Institute of Information Technology Bangalore.
-We werre given an assignment to make a Perfect Hashing Program.
+We were given an assignment to make a Perfect Hashing Program, this is an implementation of same in C Language.